 $10 million funding was provided to cultural agencies to enable them to support at-risk organisations, key infrastructure, artists and projects:

 - $5 million to Creative New Zealand to support at-risk organisations, including festivals and community arts organisations, and to provide employment and continuity of practice for creative practitioners

 - $3 million to the New Zealand Music Commission to support the continued operation of key music infrastructure, and to provide support to artists, venues and key support sectors, to adapt to new Delta Level 2 requirements and manage the uncertainty of COVID-19 alert levels

-- $1 million to Te Papa/Museums Aotearoa to increase the Museums Hardship Fund this year and work with the museum sector on their sustainability and viability, and
+- $1 million to Te Papa/Museums Aotearoa to increase the Museums Hardship Fund and work with the museum sector on their sustainability and viability, and

 - $1 million to the New Zealand Film Commission for further relief to productions in extraordinary circumstances and to avoid abandonment where the Screen Production Recovery Fund or indemnity has not been sufficient to manage the costs of the restrictions given the extent of this lockdown.

 Further details of $10 million funding to cultural agencies: Cultural Agency Supports

 Manatū Taonga Cultural Sector Emergency Relief Fund